TheoristMC/theo-folio/README.md

 }
 ```

-To make it interactable, you need to put a link to `CardImages` object at the same file.
+To make it interactable, you need to put a link to `ButtonLinks` object at the same file.
 The key must be same as the `buttonID` you have given.

 ```js
 {